h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 MOJO scoring pipeline artifacts, created in Driverless AI, can be used in Spark to carry out predictions in parallel using the Sparkling Water API.
-This section shows how to load and run predictions on the MOJO scoring pipeline in Sparkling Water
+This section shows how to load and run predictions on the MOJO scoring pipeline in Sparkling Water.

-**Note**: Sparkling Water is backwards compatible with MOJO versions produced by different Driverless AI versions.
+**Note**: Sparkling Water is backward compatible with MOJO versions produced by different Driverless AI versions.

 One advantage of scoring the MOJO artifacts is that ``H2OContext`` does not have to be created if you only want to run predictions on MOJOs using Spark.
 This is because the scoring is independent of the H2O run-time.